Jean Bodin: Les Six livres de la République

-De la démonomanie des sorciers (Of the Demon-mania of the Sorcerers)
+De la démonomanie des sorciers

-Bodin's major work on sorcery and the witchcraft persecutions was first issued in 1580, ten editions being published by 1604.
+Bodin's major work on sorcery and the witchcraft persecutions was On the Demonomania of the Sorcerers (De la démonomanie des sorciers), first issued in 1580, with ten editions published by 1604.
 In it he elaborates the influential concept of "pact witchcraft" based on a deal with the Devil and the belief that the evil spirit would use a strategy to impose doubt on judges to look upon magicians as madmen and hypochondriacs deserving of compassion rather than chastisement.

 The book relates histories of sorcerers, but does not mention Faust and his pact.
 It gave a report of a 1552 public exorcism in Paris, and of the case of Magdalena de la Cruz of Cordova, an abbess who had confessed to sexual relations with the Devil over three decades.
 Bodin cited Pierre Marner on werewolf accounts from Savoie.
 He denounced the works of Cornelius Agrippa, and the perceived traffic in "sorceries" carried out along the Spanish Road, running along eastern France for much of its length.

 He wrote in extreme terms about procedures in sorcery trials, opposing the normal safeguards of justice.
 This advocacy of relaxation was aimed directly at the existing standards laid down by the Parlement of Paris (physical or written evidence, confessions not obtained by torture, unimpeachable witnesses).
 He asserted that not even one witch could be erroneously condemned if the correct procedures were followed, because rumours concerning sorcerers were almost always true.
 Bodin's attitude has been called a populationist strategy typical of mercantilism.

 The book was influential in the debate over witchcraft; it was translated into German by Johann Fischart (1581), and in the same year into Latin by François Du Jon as De magorum dæmonomania libri IV.
 It was quoted by Jean de Léry, writing about the Tupinamba people of what is now Brazil.

 One surviving copy of the text, located in the University of Southern California's Special Collections Library, is a rare presentation copy signed by Bodin himself, and is one of only two known surviving texts that feature such an inscription by the author.
 The USC Démonomanie dedication is to a C.L.
 Varroni, thought to be a legal colleague of Bodin's.